LEUVEN MANUAL ON THE INTERNATIONAL LAW APPLICABLE TO PEACE OPERATIONS

 In the Oxford Bibliographies on normative aspects of international peacekeeping published in October 2018, Professor Boris KONDOCH calls the Leuven Manual “The most comprehensive overview and detailed commentary on legal rules applicable to peace operations conducted by the UN, the EU, the North Atlantic Treaty Organization (NATO), the AU, and other organizations.
 Written by leading scholars and practitioners”.

 The Society is currently preparing a scenario-based training package referencing the Leuven Manual.

 In order to reach the widest possible readership translation of the Leuven Manual into other UN languages is envisaged.
-The work on the French version is moving along smoothly.
-The French version is expected to be available soon.
+Mrs. Laurence DE GRAEVE coordinated the work on the French version of the Manual, which was published in March 2021.